Depth-Aware Arbitrary Style Transfer Using Instance Normalization

 \section{Conclusion}

-We propose an extension to AdaIN method, allowing to preserve depth information from the content image.
+An extension to AdaIN method, allowing to preserve depth information from the content image, is proposed.
 All other benefits of AdaIN are preserved, namely fast real-time stylization and the ability to transfer arbitrary style at inference time without additionally training the model.
-Qualitative analysis reveals that the proposed method is capable to preserve information about proximity to objects on the stylized image and results of the user evaluation study highlight that depth preservation is important for the users, making them to prefer our method compared to AdaIN and optimization-based style transfer methods.
+Qualitative analysis reveals that the proposed method is capable to preserve information about proximity to the objects on the stylized image and results of the user evaluation study confirm that depth preservation is important for users, making them prefer our method more often than conventional AdaIN method.